This darts game online is just like the real thing. Play the game of 501 darts against the computer, or against another person in multiplayer mode.

 To begin, click the Small, Medium, or Large link under the picture at left.
 This opens the game in a pop-up window.

 Note: This is an HTML5 game.
 It does not require the Adobe Flash Player.
-The game should run easily in any modern browser.

 This darts online game uses the standard dart board.
 The game you play is called 501.
 This is one of the most commonly played dart games in pubs around the world.